 2022 Mitsubishi Outlander PHEV – Expected range, fuel efficiency & price

-The 2020 Mitsubishi Outlander PHEV uses the 4B12 2.4-litre naturally aspirated petrol engine along with two electric motors, one (S61) at the front and one (Y61) at the rear, driving the wheels.
+The current generation Mitsubishi Outlander PHEV uses the 4B12 2.4-litre naturally aspirated petrol engine along with two electric motors, one (S61) at the front and one (Y61) at the rear, driving the wheels.
 A 300-volt Lithium-ion battery pack with a storage capacity of 13.8 kWh provides juice to the electric motors.
 The pure electric range achieved with this setup is 65.0 km/l (JC08 mode)/57.6 km/l (WLTC mode).

 The 2022 Mitsubishi Outlander PHEV should continue with an in-line four-cylinder petrol engine along with two electric motors propelling it.
-However, it is expected to carry a bigger battery pack that allows a greater pure electric range of between 70-100 km (WLTC mode).
+However, it is expected to carry a bigger battery pack for a greater pure electric range of between 70-100 km (WLTC mode).
 That’s the expectation set by the Mitsubishi Engelberg Tourer, the concept PHEV that is serving as the design base for the Mk4 Mitsubishi Outlander.
 For reference, the concept PHEV is claimed to offer a range of 70 km (WLTP mode).